adengz/MLND_Capstone_Starbucks/report.md

 By looking at activities of one customer, one can easily find four types of events recorded in `transcript`, transactions and three types of offer activities.

-* 'offer received' marks the time when Starbucks sends the offer to the user, and the offer becomes effective instantly regardless whether the user has viewed it or not.
+* 'offer received' marks the time when Starbucks sends the offer to the customer, and the offer becomes effective instantly regardless whether the customer has viewed it or not.
-* 'offer viewed' marks the time when user views the offer or becomes aware of it.
-Note that the user can still view the offer even if he/she has already completed without knowing it, as long as the time is still within the offer's duration.
+* 'offer viewed' marks the time when customer views the offer or becomes aware of it.
+Note that the customer can still view the offer even if he/she has already completed without knowing it, as long as the time is still within the offer's duration.
-* 'offer completed' marks the time when the user makes qualified transaction meeting the requirement.
+* 'offer completed' marks the time when the customer makes qualified transaction meeting the requirement.
 The dict in the 'value' column has an additional key 'reward', which is associated with the offer id in `portfolio`.

 ```
 >>> offer_log = transcript[transcript['event'].str.startswith('offer')]